/terms/freshness-signals · 4 min read · intermediate

 Freshness signals

-Freshness signals are the metadata inputs AI engines and search engines use to assess how recent a piece of content is — datePublished, dateModified, version history, and on-page recency markers.
-Freshness weight has increased meaningfully in the AI-search era because RAG retrieval favors recently-updated sources.
+Freshness signals are the metadata inputs AI engines and search engines use to assess how recent a piece of content is: datePublished, dateModified, version history, and on-page recency markers.
+Empirical data shows most AI assistants (ChatGPT, Perplexity, Gemini, Copilot) prefer fresher content than Google's organic SERP, with the notable exception of Google's AI Overview, which actually cites slightly older content on average.

 Citation status